 Here is another awesome reason to visit Liberec: FOOD!
 The Czech cuisine is delicious and in Liberec we found some nice cafes that serve the traditional food with a modern twist.
 While Rob was snowboarding, I lost myself in the old town contemplating the historical buildings and eating my way in some lovely cafes.

-Among my favorites is the Kafe Kytka, a mix of coffee house and flower shop.
-The scents of coffee and flowers give to the place a unique atmosphere in the heart of the old town.
-For healthy food and delicious daily lunch menu go to Mikyna, a super cute cafe.
+Among my favorite ones is the Kafe Kytka, a mix of coffee house and flower shop.
+The scents of coffee and flowers give the place a unique atmosphere in the heart of the old town.
+For healthy food and delicious daily lunch menu, go to Mikyna, a super cute cafe.

-A bit far from the old town, the Kavárna Bez Konceptu is named one of the best cafes in Liberec.
+A bit far from the old town – but it’s totally worth it! – the Kavárna Bez Konceptu is named one of the best cafes in Liberec.
 For delicious homemade desserts and lemonades, this is the perfect address to spend the afternoon.
-If you are looking for a proper restaurant that serves Czech food and international cuisine head to ZOO1320.
-The restaurant is near the North Bohemia Museum and a good option for lunch or dinner between all the things to do in Liberec.
+If you are looking for a proper restaurant that serves Czech food and international cuisine, head to Zoo 1320.
+The restaurant is near the North Bohemia Museum and it is a good option for lunch or dinner among all the things to do in Liberec.

 Ještěd, the iconic hotel and restaurant

 For me, this is one of the coolest places in the city and a top reason to visit Liberec.
-We already talked about the Ještěd Mountain as a sports wonderland, but this place has one more asset.
-At the top of the mountain [1012 meters above sea level] is the unique Ještěd TV Tower, that is also a hotel and a restaurant.
+We already talked about Ještěd Mountain as a sports wonderland, but this place has one more asset.
+At the top of the mountain [1012 meters above sea level], you will find the unique Ještěd TV Tower, which is also a hotel and a restaurant.
 The Ještěd Hotel is one of the most iconic buildings in the Czech Republic.

-The 94 meters tall building was built from 1966 to 1973 and has a unique shape of a rotational hyperboloid [this is the technical name].
-The cone shape building looks like a Jame Bond movie location, it’s modern with a vintage twist, it’s almost surreal.
+The 94-meter-tall building was constructed from 1966 to 1973 and has a unique shape of a rotational hyperboloid [this is the technical name].
+The cone shape building looks like a Jame Bond movie location, it’s modern but with a vintage twist, it’s almost surreal.
 The hotel has 12 double rooms, 1 suite, and 1 family room.
-You can choose your accommodation by the style: a modern room or a retro room with the original design.
+You can choose your accommodation by the design style: a modern room or a retro room with the original design.
 It’s a trip to the past.
-If you want to spend a night at the top of Ještěd Mountain you can book your room here, but do it fast as the hotel is fully booked almost the whole year.
+If you want to spend a night at the top of Ještěd Mountain you can book your room here, but do it fast as the hotel is fully booked for almost the whole year.

-We didn’t stay in the Ještěd Hotel, but we went there for a romantic dinner above the clouds.
+We didn’t stay at Hotel Ještěd, but we went there for a romantic dinner above the clouds.
 From the restaurant, you can see the whole city and on a clear day, it’s possible to see as far as the borders of Poland and Germany.
 We weren’t that lucky, the night we booked our dinner the weather was awful, rainy and windy.
-We couldn’t see the view and almost couldn’t see the Ještěd Tower itself.
+We couldn’t see the view and we almost couldn’t see the Ještěd Tower itself.

 The cable car that runs from the foot of the mountain to the restaurant was closed due to the bad weather, so we went all the way up by car.
-Although the weather was bad, the food was delicious.
-Our romantic dinner had flowers, candles and the vibe in the restaurant was super cool.
+Despite the bad weather, the food was delicious.
+Our romantic dinner had flowers, candles, all you can have for a dinner for two, and also the vibe in the restaurant was super cool.
 I felt like we were in a 007 movie!
-The rain and wind blowing into the windows made that huge metallic construction looks fragile under such storm.
+The rain and wind blowing made that huge metallic construction looks fragile under such storm.
 It was the perfect place for James Bond action scene.

 My recommendation is to visit Ještěd Mountain during daytime and also for dinner.
-I didn’t go to the peak during day so I missed the beautiful view.
-One more reason to visit Liberec again.
+I didn’t get to go to the peak during the day, so, unfortunately, I missed the beautiful view.
+But then I can have one more reason to visit Liberec again.

 Wellness spa and hotels in Liberec

 We stayed at the lovely Penzion U Muzea, in a cute studio with a balcony to the garden and a little kitchen.
 It was the perfect room for us.
-Comfortable and spacious, as it is a small hotel you have the feeling of staying with a family.
-The breakfast was great too and the wellness center a plus.
+It was really comfy and spacious, and as it is a small hotel you have the feeling you’re staying at a family home.
+The breakfast was great as well and the wellness center was a big plus.
 The sauna and hydromassage were tested and approved by me.
 Plan your visit to Liberec and book your room at Penzion U Muzea here.

-Now you already have all the reasons to visit Liberec, it’s time to set the dates and book your tickets.
-Liberec is only 2:30 hours from Prague and you can travel by bus or train between the cities.
+Now that you already have all the reasons to visit Liberec, it’s time to set the dates and book your tickets.
+Liberec is only 2:30 hours from Prague [you can do it as a day trip from Prague, not ideal but doable], you can travel by bus or train between the cities.
 Liberec was our second stop during our trip in the Czech Republic, we came all the way from Brno to Liberec by train [with a stop in Prague to change trains].

-We were doing a 3 months train trip in Europe with Eurail Pass, a total of 10 countries with only one train pass.
+We were doing a 3-month train trip in Europe with Eurail Pass, a total of 10 countries with only one train pass.
 If you want to know more about Eurail Pass check out our blog post: how to travel with Eurail Pass.
-If your trip is in the northern Europe, then read the post about traveling in Scandinavia by train.
-Buy your Eurail Pass here!
+If your trip is in northern Europe, then read the post about traveling in Scandinavia by train.
+And buy your Eurail Pass here!

-To get around in Liberec is easy.
-The city is well connected with trams and buses, and most of the attractions are close to each other.
+To get around in Liberec is quite easy.
+The city is well connected with trams and buses, and most attractions are close to each other.
 The trams line 2 and 3 passes by most of the museums, the Botanical Garden and will take you to the cable car station at Ještěd Mountain.
-If you need any help finding yourself or looking for more things to do in Liberec, stop by the Tourist Information Center, they will be ready to help you.
+If you need any help with information or if you’re looking for more things to do in Liberec, stop by the Tourist Information Center, they will be ready to help you.